COSC3020/theory-vs-practice-livi5599-1/README.md

 When adjusting 1.3, I got help from ChatGPT.
 I asked it the question asked in the assignment and used one of it's responses to help me add to my original response.
 For 3, I got help from ChatGPT and Ali.
 I asked how I could further elaborate on/edit my answer and used their responses to help me write my answers.

+When adding to 2.1, I asked ChatGPT to give me an example of a binary search tree and to give a vague answer about how the tree represents binary search.
+I did this so I could have a better understanding on how binary search trees work.
+This then led me to my conclusion of a tree being unbalanced when the element being searched for is at the beginning or end of the list.

 I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own, except where stated otherwise.
 I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.

 -----